ioccc-src/winner/2020/ferguson1/README.md

 Why yes I do!
 So good in fact that even my late stepmum who didn't even like chocolate (except white chocolate) loved this cake.
 It's a double-layered chocolate fudge cake.
-See the file [chocolate-cake.html][] for the recipe.
+See the file [chocolate-cake.html][] ([chocolate-cake.md][] on GitHub) for the recipe.
 Note that it's a complicated but it's well worth it!

-I included it in all my entries this year because if any of them won more people can have this recipe; also it might help remind the judges that they really should have their cook bake it so they can all - including the cook should they also like chocolate - enjoy the cake whilst judging (and otherwise - it's a big cake and very rich).
+I included it in both of my entries this year because if any of them won more people can have this recipe; also it might help remind the judges that they really should have their cook bake it so they can all - including the cook should they also like chocolate - enjoy the cake whilst judging (and otherwise - it's a big cake and very rich).
 Sadly they didn't get to enjoy it during their judging due to the pandemic but maybe next time (or they can do on their own).

-Do make sure to pay attention to all notes!
+**Do make _SURE_ that  you pay attention to _ALL_ notes!**

 ##### Reiterating the notes about the cake and the icing